 Become a Junior Ranger

 Children and adults of all ages can become a Junior Ranger by exploring the park and completing activities in the Junior Ranger activity book.
-Activity books can be picked up at the Visitor Center or downloaded and printed.
+Activity books can be picked up at the Visitor Center or requested to be mailed to your address.
 Once complete, participants will take an oathe as a Junior Ranger and receive their very own Prince William Forest Park Junior Ranger badge and certificate.

 Spy Camp is a 3 day program that will engage the participant in skills and knowledge learned by Office of Strategic Services (OSS) trainees during the 1940’s.
 Skills such as archery, land navigation and Morse code will be taught to all recruits.
 Instructors will teach age appropriate techniques to recruits for basic first aid, knot tying, and how to create a spy persona.
 Each day will bring a new experience with challenges to test all recruits.
 Each recruit will work in a team environment to accomplish tasks.
 Join us for all the fun and excitement of Spy Camp!